 Bonnie taps my arm.
 I let go of her and she hop-hobbles over to Clyde, who hands her the bag.
 Then she hobbles over to the clerk, points her pistol in his face and growls.
 “Cloverine Salve!
 All you got!”

 Once Clyde has emptied the cash drawer and taken everybody's purses and billfolds, they start their exits.
 Clyde heads out first, with Herbert and Bonnie taking up the rear.
 I lift her and carry her up toward the door.
 When we get there, she taps on me to turn.
-I carefully rotate ourselves clockwise so Bonnie can point her pistol back at everyone lying face-down on the floor.
-Down at the counter, Clyde is loading a last wallet in his bag.
-Then he gathers it together, holding it with the same hand as the sawn-off shotgun.
-He nods that he’s leaving, points his guns to the ceiling and starts moving up our way.
-I turn and push open the door and lift and carry Bonnie outside into the parking lot.
-Bonnie waves her pistol in every direction as we run over to the Ford and get in.
-Clyde lets off the brake, gives it some gas and we’re heading up that road.
+I carefully rotate ourselves clockwise so Bonnie can point her pistol back at

-An hour after that, we rob a filling station and then a little after that, another roadside grocery store and another filling station after that.
-Each is a piece of cake.
+An hour after that, we rob a filling station and then a little after that, another roadside

 Hours later, they park in a secluded spot and divvy up the loot.
 Assuming Herbert is every bit as charged from the robberies as he and Bonnie are, he renews his plea to Herbert to quit being odd man out and start carrying a gun.
 But Herbert won't budge:

 He turns back to face me.
-“Booger, I ain’t talking anything permanent, just long enough to tide us over and till we can get another boy.”
+“Booger, I ain’t talking anything permanent, just long enough to

 I don’t like the sound of this, either.
-I fall back into my seat and start actively thinking about being riddled with machine gun bullets.
+I fall back into my seat and start actively thinking

-Bonnie turns and gleams sweetly at me like I’m just a boy and she’s someone’s older sister.
-“Come with us, Doc,” she purrs.
-“It’ll be fun!
-Wouldn’t you like to see Missouri?”
+Bonnie turns and gleams sweetly at me like I’m just a boy and she’s someone’s older

 “I’ve seen it,” I say.